Nathan Phillips (activist): Lincoln Memorial confrontation

 On January 18, 2019, snippets of videos recorded at the Lincoln Memorial in Washington, D.C., appeared to show Phillips being harassed by a group of 50 to 60 high school boys who had attended the coinciding annual March for Life; they were widely shared through social media.
 Print media described Phillips as surrounded by the students, one of whom, Nicholas Sandmann, exhibited a "relentless smirk".
 Phillips had walked towards and into a group of adolescent boys from Covington Catholic High School (CovCath), who had traveled from Kentucky on a school trip to attend the anti-abortion March for Life.
-He began to chant the AIM Song, a traditional Native American inter-tribal powwow song.
-Videos showed Sandmann, later identified as a junior at CovCath, and Phillips facing each other inches apart while Phillips chanted and beat his drum and some of the students in the background allegedly did "Tomahawk chops" and danced.
+He began to sing the AIM Song, a Native American intertribal song from the Red Power movement.
+Videos showed Sandmann, later identified as a junior at CovCath, and Phillips facing each other inches apart while Phillips chanted and beat his drum and some of the students in the background allegedly did "tomahawk chops" and danced.
 Several students wore red "Make America Great Again" caps.

 Shortly after the video went viral, CovCath's communications director released a statement regretting that the incident took place.
-On January 19, 2019, multiple students who were present at the incident stated that coverage of the incident had been skewed.
-Sandmann released a statement saying that the students were confronted by four members of the Black Hebrew Israelites, that Phillips tried to provoke the students, and denying that they had chanted "build the wall" or used any racist language or gestures.
-Interviewed after the event, Phillips said, "While I was there singing, I heard them saying 'Build that wall!
-Build that wall!', you know... this is indigenous land! ...We're not supposed to have walls here, we never did—for millennium.
-Before anybody else came here we never had walls.
-We never had a prison.
-We always took care of our elders, we took care of our children," and "There was that moment when I realized I've put myself between beast and prey, [t]hese young men were beastly and these old black individuals was their prey."
+On January 19, 2019, multiple students who were present stated that coverage of the incident had been skewed.
+Sandmann released a statement saying that the students had been confronted by four members of the Black Hebrew Israelites and that Phillips had tried to provoke the students; he denied that they had chanted "build the wall" or used any racist language or gestures.
+Interviewed after the event, Phillips claimed he heard students chanting, "Build that wall!
+Build that wall!" and making racist comments.
+He stated, "This is indigenous land..., we're not supposed to have walls here.
+We never did for millenniums before anybody else came here".
+He also described the event as "that moment I ... put myself between beast and prey.
+These young men were beastly and these old black individuals was their prey."